mskian/new-members/README.md

 - log on to your Ghost Admin Dashboard
 - Goto Integrations
 - Click `Add Custom integration` to Create New Ghost Custom integration
-- Goto webhooks Column & Create New Webhook - Give Name for your Webhook - Choose a Event `Member added` - in Target URL add your Netlify webhook URL (How to Get Netlify webhook URL?
+- Goto webhooks Column & Create a New Webhook - Give Name for your Webhook - Choose a Event `Member added` - in Target URL add your Netlify webhook URL (How to Get Netlify webhook URL?
 Goto Settings > Build & Deploy > Build hooks)
+- Save the Settings - That's all Successfully setup the Script for Alerts
+- Once the Member was Successfully Registered you will get the Notification alert on Telegram & Gotify

 ## Development 🛠